sam-moat/frontend-neighbourhood-map/README.md

 ## Using the app:
 To see the latest New York Times news for a location on the map:
 * click on the map marker or
-* click on the location name in the menu bar⋅⋅
+* click on the location name in the menu bar

 You can filter the locations using the search bar provided

 ## Credits: